 All students on Medical Leave will have their documentation reviewed by the Assistant Dean for Academic Program Delivery or Director of Student Experience prior to being permitted to return to RUSVM.
 The student will provide a report from the treating physician for the medical condition indicating recovery, and stating the necessity for maintenance treatment and required accommodations, if any.
 This must be forwarded by verifiable instrument to the Assistant Dean for Academic Program Delivery or Director of Student Experience.
 Once this information is received, the student will be interviewed either by tele- or video-conference or in-person at the discretion of the Assistant Dean for Academic Program Delivery or Director of Student Experience.
 If, following completion this review and interview, the respective Assistant Dean for Academic Program Delivery or Director of Student Experience continues to have concerns about the student's ability to meet RUSVM's Technical Standards, the Dean has the discretion to refer the student for an independent Fitness for Duty (FFD) Evaluation to be completed by a qualified licensed psychologist or board- certified psychiatrist and at RUSVM's expense.
-If the student is found to be unfit for duty, the results of the FFD will be reported to the Assistant Dean for Academic Program Delivery or Director of Student Experience will report that the student is Fit for Duty to the Office of the Registrar and to OCSA and the student will be returned to their studies as soon as can be arranged.
+If the student is found to be unfit for duty, the results of the FFD will be reported to the Assistant Dean for Academic Program Delivery or Director of Student Experience.
+Otherwise, the Assistant Dean for Academic Program Delivery or Director of Student Student is found to be unfit for duty, the results of the FFD will be reported to the Assistant Dean for Academic Program Delivery or Director of Student Experience or Student Experience will report that the student is Fit for Duty to the Office of the Registrar and to OCSA and the student will be returned to their studies as soon as can be arranged.